 A Graphic Style, once created, can be used infinite times by the user on any text or object specifically.
 The Graphic Styles are a set of properties that can be reused numerous times.
 These Styles helps in modifying the appearance and physical factors of any text or object with just a single click.
 These Graphic styles prove to be useful and conserve the time and hard work of the designer.

 How to Create a Graphic Style?

-Below is the step by step procedure that will help us to create a new graphic style in Adobe Illustrator.
+Below is the step-by-step procedure that will help us create a new Adobe Illustrator’s graphic style.